Mercury Retrograde Conjunct Sun – A new Mercury Cycle Begins

 There are four Mercury “phases” in a Mercury cycle, determined by Mercury’s direction from the Sun (clockwise or counterclockwise) and whether its motion is direct or retrograde.

 In this phase, Mercury has a strong will and a clear sense of purpose, thanks to the encounter with the Sun.
-This young Mercury is unimpressed with traditions – it is only interested in manifesting the Insight from the Sun.
 Sudden clarity can come at this phase.
 You can find new ways of doing things or find new solutions to your problems.

-And although this phase might not yet lead to clear answers, right now you are willing to take your time to observe what is going on around you and envision new ways of action.
+And although this phase might not yet lead to clear answers, right now you are aware of what’s going on and you can envision new ways of action.

-Mercury is at its highest speed now – that’s why our mind is most eager during this phase and is capable of intense learning.
-This is a good phase to start putting together a plan to fulfill the initiative started at the time of the inferior conjunction.
+Mercury is at its highest speed now – this is when we are capable of intense mental work.
+This is a good phase to kick off and work towards fulfilling the initiative you started at the time of the inferior conjunction.

 This is a good time to test different elements of your plan.
 Try to get feedback, see what works and what doesn’t.